axa-group/Parsr/server/src/processing/RemoteModule/README.md

 ## How to use it

 First of all, you need to have a small web server that will handle the API call.
-You can use our [Python example](../../../../demo/python-module/README.md) as a start.
+You can use our [example of a remove module in python](../../../../demo/echo-module-py/README.md) as a start.

 Your server needs to handle a HTTP `POST` request on the given URL, respond with the modified JSON.